maiskt/hackathon.github.io/docs/06-Bank.md

 * Yes
 * No

-Note:

-* EXP_BANK's are only available for 2015 and 2016 surveys.

 ## USE_BANK_OTC
 Use over the counter at a bank branch: Counts individuals who use a bank account for any financial activity over the counter at a bank branch.